-A highlight for me since graduating from Toi Whakaari: New Zealand Drama School was spending time in Europe last year and learning more about theatre and film.
-“I’ve been drawn to European theatre and French theatre in particular, since growing up in Port-Vila where I performed in French productions.”
+A highlight for Sophie since graduating from Toi Whakaari: New Zealand Drama School at the end of 2009 was spending time in Europe and learning more about theatre and film.
+“I’ve been drawn to European theatre and French theatre in particular, since growing up in Port-Vila where I performed in French productions. ”

 Chelsea Bognuda – 2010